CSFM93/shotstack_recipes/draft.md

 ## Retrieving the records stored in Airtable

+In this section, you will learn how to use the `airtable` module to retrieve the records stored in your Recipes' table.

 In your project root directory create a file name `recipes.js` and add the following code to it:

 ```js